 - Copy the link and share it as desired – for example, post it to your internal employee intranet site, save it to an individual employee’s workstation, or have managers email it to their staff.

 If you are interested in other methods of distribution, such as SMS or emailing a contact list, see the Distributions Basic Overview for a list of options.
 Please note that depending on your license, not all options may be available, and some may be restricted.

 Our XM Scientists have developed a special dashboard for this XM Solution.
 This dashboard gives an overview of the results, and is ready to share as soon as you have collected data.
 The pages of the dashboard and the data included will depend on the type of assessment you chose and whether you have decided to give respondents an option for follow-up.

-- Return to the Overview tab.
+- Navigate to the Analyze section.